South Carolina Gamecocks football: Texas A&M

-The “Bonham Trophy” rivalry between South Carolina and Texas A&M has been played every year since 2014, with the Aggies holding a 9-2 lead.
+The "Bonham Trophy" rivalry between South Carolina and Texas A&M has been played every year since 2014, with the Aggies holding a 9-2 lead.
 The trophy is named after South Carolina native James Butler Bonham, who attended the University of South Carolina from 1824-1827 (known then as South Carolina College) and died at the Battle of the Alamo.

 North Carolina

 The rivalry began in 1903.
 While no longer a conference rivalry, since South Carolina left the ACC in 1971, the teams still meet occasionally.
 In the 2010s, the series had been played primarily on a Thursday.
 It was announced in September 2015 that USC and UNC will play every four years in 2019 and 2023.
-South Carolina has won 7 out of the last 9 meetings; North Carolina leads the all-time series 36–20–4.
-The Gamecocks, however have led the series 13–7 since 1967, with the Tar Heels' overall lead in the series being reliant on victories from the earlier decades of the matchup.
+While North Carolina leads the all-time series 36–20–4 and won the most recent matchup, the Gamecocks have led the series 10-8 since 1971, when the Gamecocks left the ACC.